-Currently, the 2nd Edition of the SHSP is being prepared for final acceptance.
-The Vision to the 2nd Edition of the Mississippi SHSP has been changed to reflect a Towards Zero Deaths (TZD) initiative.
-Even though the plan has not been finalized, data analysis has already indicated that the new emphasis areas will be:
+The 2nd Edition of the SHSP was accepted in January 2014.
+The Vision of the 2nd Edition of the Mississippi SHSP has been changed to reflect a Towards Zero Deaths (TZD) initiative.
+A thorough data analysis indicated that the new emphasis areas for the updated Mississippi SHSP are: